-“That’s a pretty badass shotgun scabbard you’ve got there," is what Max Rockatanksy would say to you if he saw you wandering the wastelands on your way to the Bullet Farm with one of these over-the-shoulder shotty holders.
+“That’s a pretty badass shotgun scabbard you’ve got there," Max Rockatansky would say to you if he saw you wandering the wastelands on your way to the Bullet Farm with one of these over-the-shoulder shotty holders.

 The shotgun scabbard is a modified shoulder bag that effectively functions like an arrow quiver.
-It’s worn slung over one shoulder and under the opposite arm.
-The scabbard rests vertically against your backside, providing an over-shoulder draw of your pistol gripped or stocked shotgun with one hand.
+It’s slung over one shoulder and under the opposite arm.
+The scabbard rests vertically against your backside, providing an over-the-shoulder quick draw of your pistol grip or stocked shotgun with one hand.

-Not everyone's rocking a hunting shotgun that's a mile long.
-So we worked with Voodoo Tactical to bring their famous Breacher Shotgun Scabbard to market.
-It’s the perfect scabbard for a pistol-gripped pump gun, and it comes with extra shell holders and a comfortable padded strap.
+Not everyone has a kilometer-long hunting shotgun.
+So we worked with Voodoo Tactical to bring their famous padded weapons case, the Breacher Shotgun Scabbard, to market.
+It’s the perfect scabbard for a pistol-gripped pump gun, and it comes with extra shell holders and fully adjustable molle straps.
 The ambidextrous setup makes it perfect for left- and right-handed shooters.
 Want something even smaller?
-Check out NcSTAR's VISM Scabbard.
+Consider NcSTAR's VISM Scabbard.
 It’s thin and high-speed, with plenty of MOLLE webbing for adding more pouches and storage.

 We are a national retailer of individual components and not all products depicted on this website are legal in every state.
 Shipping of various products found on this website are prohibited to some states (such as California, Connecticut, District of Columbia, Hawaii, New Jersey, New York, Rhode Island, and Washington).
 The information, pictures, text or products presented on this website are not a representation by us, and should not be understood by you, that any product or completed firearm is legal to assemble or own in your state of residence.
 We encourage each and every builder to perform their own research about the state and federal laws that apply to them.
 It is your responsibility to understand the law and we encourage you to consult with an attorney or your local ATF representative.